To find out more and download the app, visit the Isolde website.Read more

 As we grow this technology we are working with Irish-based tech and audio specialists Nuwa Studios, to explore further ways in which Isolde can benefit the cultural and private sector at home and abroad.
 Synchronised firework, light shows and cinema screenings without load speakers, interactive bill boards, and live-theatre or televisual relay in public spaces are among the areas we will develop.

-For more information or to become an artistic or funding partner, please contact:
+For more information or to discuss getting involved with the project, please contact: